0x1B05/english/cnn10/content/20240402.typ

 All right, next we take you out onto the Patapsco River to see the #underline[*remnants*] of Francis Scott Key Bridge in Baltimore.
 As you may remember, last Tuesday in the early morning hour#underline[s], #strike[the ferry] #underline[a *freight*] ship crashed into a *pillar* of the *famed* bridge, causing it to collapse.
 Official#underline[s] said that the group of the six men#strike[, walking in over nine shift, fixing ... holes] #underline[working an overnight *shift* fixing potholes], died when it collapsed.
 Gloria Pazmino has more on what's next for the city of Baltimore:

 So you can see we have #strike[everybody] #underline[been able to get] extremely up close to the #underline[*wreckage*] of the Dali and #underline[we're starting to really get an] appreciation #strike[on the]#underline[and a] sense of just how massive this job is going to be.
 You're looking at 4,000 tons of steel and concrete that are #underline[sitting] on top of that #underline[bow.]
 That is going to be the most complicated part of this operation, moving all of that debris and taking it #strike[on] #underline[off] the ship so they can begin this cleanup process.
 And then #underline[there's] everything that #strike[lean] #underline[laying] below the #underline[surface,] the part that we can't see, there is more metal, more concrete, more debris #strike[and] #underline[in] the water.
 And that's going to be critical, because they have to be able to make that safe for the #strike[diverse] #underline[*divers*] whose mission is to get back into the water and continue searching to attempt to recover the bodies of those who were lost.
-But as we are sitting here, you know now finally being able to see it and get up close to it, you really just get the sense of the #underline[*enormity*] of the job at hand.
+But as we are sitting here, you #strike[know] now finally being able to see it and get up close to it, you really just get the sense of the #underline[*enormity*] of the job at hand.
 But all the officials here have told us that they are confident that they #strike[want] #underline[are going] to be able to get it done.
 They're working #strike[to get their half]#underline[together, have all] of the technology necessary, and they're going step by step, taking #underline[a *meticulous* approach] to make sure that they get #strike[a way] #underline[it right and] that eventually they can #strike[real find the core] #underline[reopen the port], they can start #strike[the way building] #underline[rebuilding], and that is the important symbol for the city of Baltimore.
-And the city of Baltimore and the Sate of Maryland can get cleaned up.
+And the city of Baltimore and the State of Maryland can get cleaned up.
 And people here can start getting back to normal.
 I'm Gloria Pazmino, CNN.

 === words, phrases and sentences

 ==== words

-- _remnants_
+- _remnant_
 - _freight_
 - _pillar_
 - _famed_